Young Farmers Division Director

 Contact information for the current State YF Committee can be found at the bottom of this page.

 - Excellence in Agriculture — This competition is designed for those individuals who are involved in agriculture, but do not earn more than half their income from production ag.
 Candidates may compete as a married couple or as an individual.
 The competition consists of an application, a 15 minute PowerPoint presentation about your application and a 10-minute question and answer session.
 Prior competitors have included AgriScience education teachers, Extension agents, NRCS employees, veterinarians, part time farmers and ag lenders to name a few.
 Applications are due July 1, and the competition is held at the Commodity Conference in August.
-The 2014 Excellence in Agriculture winner received a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the national competition in San Deigo, CA, courtesy of the Alabama Farmers Federation.
+The 2015 Excellence in Agriculture winner will receive a zero-turn John Deere mower courtesy of Dow AgroSciences and an expense-paid trip to the national competition in Orlando, Florida, courtesy of the Alabama Farmers Federation.
+Finalists will all receive a Yeti Cooler.
 Applications and the scoring rubric may be found in the links on the right of this page.

 - Discussion Meet — This competition is designed to simulate a committee meeting where discussion and active participation are expected from each participant.
 The competitors will discuss pre-selected topics and the participants will have the topics in advance.
 The four bases of general discussion are cooperation, constructive criticism, problem solving and communication.
 The first round of competition is held at the Commodity Conference in August, the second round is held at the Annual Meeting in December.
-The 2014 Discussion Meet winner received a 4-wheeler courtesy of First South Farm Credit and an expense-paid trip to the national competition in San Diego, CA, courtesy of the Alabama Farmers Federation.
+All four finalists will receive a Yeti Cooler.
+The 2015 Discussion Meet winner will receive a 4-wheeler courtesy of First South Farm Credit and an expense-paid trip to the national competition in San Diego, CA, courtesy of the Alabama Farmers Federation.
 Applications are due July 1.
 The topics, manual and application may be found in the links to on the right side of this page.

 - Collegiate Discussion Meet — A collegiate version of the discussion meet is held each November at Auburn University.
 Any student is welcome to participate.
 Check with the Auburn Young Farmers for more information- applications will also be available here when registration is open.